Exawind/amr-wind/docs/sphinx/user/inputs_ocean_waves.rst

    **type:** Real, mandatory

-   The wave length of the wave profile
+   The wave length of the wave profile.
+This argument can be omitted for Stokes waves if the wave period is provided instead.

 .. input_param:: OceanWaves.label.wave_height